Master of Arts in Theatre

 In order to help the student develop independence of thought and expression, s/he develops the degree program and pursues the degree in a close relationship with an appropriate advisor.
 Upon matriculation, the Graduate Coordinator serves as the academic advisor for all students in the M.A. program.
 Thus, course registration for the first semester is accomplished in conference with the Graduate Coordinator.
 As the student prepares for the second term of study, s/he will begin to work with one of the following program advisors: the Graduate Coordinator if in the M.A.
 Thesis Track, or Portfolio Track Advisor if in the M.A.
 Portfolio Track.
 The program advisor will assist the student with his/her course of study and, in the case of the M.A.
 Portfolio Track, will serve initially as his/her committee chair in connection with his/her portfolio.
 Students are advised to remember that coursework is not solely determined by the student's interests, but depends upon program requirements and course schedules and availability.

 All members of the graduate faculty (both provisional and regular) are eligible to supervise theses.
 To find out who among the faculty have graduate faculty status, consult with the Graduate Coordinator.
 Whether the student is on the M.A.
 Portfolio or M.A.
 Thesis Track, s/he must file a Coordinator/Chair Committee Approval form.
 The deadline for filing this form is the end of the first term of study for students in the M.A.
-Thesis Track, the Advisor and Committee Approval form is due at the end of the second term of study.
+Portfolio Track.
+For students in the M.S Thesis Track, the Advisor and Committee Approval Form is due at the end of the second term of study.

 Although M.A.
 Thesis Track students are not encouraged to change advisors, they may do so when change is warranted.
 Such changes are considered appropriate if a student decides to change his/her area of primary scholarly interest or direction.
 Usually the student and the advisor mutually agree upon such changes.
 Students wishing to change advisors should submit a written request to the Graduate Coordinator, which requires the Graduate Coordinator and Chair’s approval.
 Before taking this step, the student must communicate directly with the current and prospective advisors, and the chosen advisor must indicate willingness to serve.